heheleo/algo25/content/Unit 3/Algorithm design/Implementations/Graph-related algorithms/PageRank.md

-#TODO #A
 PageRank is an algorithm used to rank web pages.
-PageRank was designed and is used by Google.
+PageRank was designed and used by Google.
 PageRank outputs the probability that a person randomly clicking on links in web pages will arrive at a particular page, and so the sum of PageRank of all web pages is equal to 1.

 #### Sink nodes
 If the imaginary person reaches a webpage which has no outgoing links (sink nodes), they randomly go to any web page (implemented by adding a directed edge from sink node to all other nodes, with equal probability).